ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/05-Sorting-and-Filtering.md

 [UseSorting(typeof(AssetSortInputType))]
 ```

-Last but not least, we need to refine our resolver a bit so that we apply the default order only to our `IQueryable` if the user did not specify a sort order of his/her own.
+Last but not least, we need to refine our resolver a bit so that we apply the default order only to our `IQueryable` if no sort order was specified.

 ```csharp
 [UsePaging]